melwheeler2/helloworld/README.md

-# helloworld - a classic project for beginners*1
+# helloworld - a classic project for beginners!